 - A 3.500 GPA over all upper-division UWM courses counting toward the Atmospheric Sciences major; and

 - Successful completion of at least two semesters of research and/or internship experiences.
-The research and internship experiences can include one or more of the Capstone Experience (ATM SCI 599), a directed independent study for credit (ATM SCI 699), an internship for credit (ATM SCI 695), the Atmospheric Sciences Study Abroad course (ATM SCI 297/ATM SCI 497), undergraduate research for compensation, and participation in the Innovative Weather program at the staff level.
-The staff level of Innovative Weather is the third level of participation, coming after a pre-internship (several weeks in one semester) and an internship (one semester at 5-10 hours per week).
-Staff positions are paid, and staff members typically work around 10 hours per week during the fall or spring semesters, more in the summer session.
+The research and internship experiences can include one or more of a directed independent study for credit (ATM SCI 699), an internship for credit (ATM SCI 695), the Atmospheric Sciences Study Abroad course (ATM SCI 497), undergraduate research for compensation, and participation in the Innovative Weather program as a paid staff member.

-Students who believe they may qualify for honors in Atmospheric Sciences should apply to the Department of Mathematical Sciences during their last semester of study.
+Students who believe they may qualify for honors in Atmospheric Sciences should apply to the School of Freshwater Sciences during their last semester of study.

 Dean's Honor List